microsoft/azure_arc/docs/azure_jumpstart_hcibox/_index.md

 #### Connecting directly with RDP

 By design, HCIBox does not open port 3389 on the network security group.
 Therefore, you must create an NSG rule to allow inbound 3389.

+  > __NOTE: If you deployed with Azure Developer CLI then this step is automatically done for you as part of the automation.__

 - Open the _HCIBox-NSG_ resource in Azure portal and click "Add" to add a new rule.